yanshifeng08/oss/intl.en-US/SDK Reference/Go/Bucket tagging.md

     os.Exit(-1)
   }

-  // Obtains the tags added for the bucket. ret, err := client.GetBucketTagging("yourBucketName") if err != nil {
+  // Obtains the tags added to the bucket. ret, err := client.GetBucketTagging("yourBucketName") if err != nil {
     fmt.Println("Error:", err)
     os.Exit(-1)
   }
-  // Prints the number of tags added for the bucket. fmt.Println("Tag length: ", len(ret.Tags))
+  // Prints the number of tags added to the bucket. fmt.Println("Tag length: ", len(ret.Tags))
 }
 ```